Multi-level testing system.

 “The focus of my research is light matter interactions at the nanoscale, the motivation is to advance physics and engineering of optoelectronic devices, and to utilize this knowledge to tackle real-world problems in medical diagnostics, photonics, sustainable energy, and optical communications.

-Umesh Nair from University of Pennsylvania Penn Medicine are 3D printing enthusiasts and have a big plan of applying the laser.
+Umesh Nair from the University of Pennsylvania Penn Medicine are 3D printing enthusiast and have a big plan of applying the laser.

 “My colleague and I at the University of Pennsylvania Penn Medicine are 3D printing enthusiasts, we also work for the Radiology department managing clinical Imaging systems and 3d applications.
 A goal of ours is to stand up a 3d printing lab for clinical and non-clinical use, and having quality laser cutting and equipment among the 3d printers would be a boon for us.
 Umesh Nair – Senior PACS Administrator

 We assist and give advice by Phone / Email / Facebook messenger / Telegram / Whatsapp / Viber.

 We help to install and tune the laser.
 We offer qualified after-sales support.

 We ship everything you need in one parcel to get started.

 We ship all units within 4-24 hours.
 DHL express delivery allows you to get the package in 3-5 days.

 All our lasers are tested and could work up to 10000 hours.